-Section B: Educational Capacity Attach job descriptions for instructional staff position(s), including: Job duties, gualifications required, and number of hours employed per Did not Attach/Additional Information Needed - ched and Fully Described week; A description of number of teaching hours, number of planning hours and number of professional learning hours allotted for local collaboration with other instructional staff each week or each session/term or semester; and A description of how the staffing structure will enable to applicant to ensure that student attendance data is reported at the daily level on at least a weekly basis.
-0 5 Not Addressed or Met No Criteria e or More eria Met All Criteria (information not provided) additional (concise and thoroughly developed, high quality response)
+Section B: Educational Capacity Attach job descriptions for instructional staff position(s), including: Job duties, qualifications required, and number of hours employed per Did not Attach/Additional Information Needed Attached and Fully Described week; A description of number of teaching hours, number of planning hours and number of professional learning hours allotted for local collaboration with other instructional staff each week or each session/term or semester; and A description of how the staffing structure will enable to applicant to ensure that student attendance data is reported at the daily level on at least a weekly basis.
+0 5 Not Addressed or Met No Criteria Met One Crit or More Met All Criteria (information not provided) (requires o clarific additional (concise and thoroughly developed, high quality response) 2) Describe how the program will ensure that all instructors obtain the Colorado adult educator credential, Adult Basic Education Authorization, through coursework or portfolio within three years of hire to be in compliance with state policy.
+(Portfolio options include Evaluation of Equivalent Coursework or Evaluation of Experience.
+Please note: AEFLA funds may not be used to pay for courses, but may be used to observe teachers.)
+0 3 3 5